Effects of entanglement on vortex dynamics in the hydrodynamic representation of quantum mechanics

 where an irrelevant additive constant has not been included, and the over-dot denotes the time derivative.
 In this expression, we define

-The time-dependent quantum variational approach allows us to treat pointlike vortices as collective coordinates and to obtain the reduced Lagrangian for the vortex coordinates.
-The advantage of the proposed approach is that it enables us to focus only on the degrees of freedom related to the vortex systems since the others vanish by performing the calculations of the integral.
-We thus conclude that the Lagrangian form of the Schr\"{o}dinger equation turns out to be written in the form of, $L(X_1, Y_1, X_2, Y_2, \dot{X}_1, \dot{Y}_1, \dot{X}_2, \dot{Y}_2)$, by inserting our ansatz as the trial wavefunction into it.
-What is crucial to understanding this result is that each of the vortex variables, $X_1$, $Y_1$, $X_2$, and $Y_2$, in the trial wavefunction becomes the generalized coordinate in classical phase space.
-By way of seeing pointlike vortices collectively, we discuss the vortex-vortex dynamics based on the reduced Lagrangian formulation.
+This time-dependent variational approach derives the reduced Lagrangian for the vortex variables, $L(X_1, Y_1, X_2,$ $Y_2, \dot{X}_1, \dot{Y}_1, \dot{X}_2, \dot{Y}_2)$, from the Lagrangian (\ref{Lagrangian2}), as an effective description.
+The advantage of this approach is that by performing the integral in position space, we can focus only on the degrees of freedom related to the vortex system and eliminate the other degrees of freedom.
+To take this advantage, we can treat pointlike vortices as collective coordinates.
+Then we can turn the vortex coordinates into the generalized coordinates in the phase space.

-Here, it is convenient to assume that the vortex dynamics are localized in the time-dependent trapping potential.
-To do so, we impose that $\bar{U}$ is approximated to a constant and therefore can be ignored.
-In addition, the factor $\alpha$ is required to be large so that the Gaussian wave packet does not spread.
+It is convenient to assume that the vortex dynamics can be localized to a time-dependent trapping potential.
+To do so, we assume that $\bar{U}$ is approximated to a constant and therefore can be ignored.
+In addition, we require that the value of $\alpha$ be large so that the Gaussian wave packet does not spread.